irons163/IRDataPicker/README.md

 # IRDataPicker

-##### This project is copy and change from YBPopupMenu.
-Implemet custom arrow icon.
+##### This project is copy and change from PGDatePicker.
+Implemet custom data picker.
-* Custom popupMenu

 - IRDataPicker is a powerful data picker framework for iOS.